-- 185 In order to attribute possible reasons for biases in sea-ice thickness, the sea-ice motion data set known as Polar Pathfinder Daily Sea Ice Motion Vector, version 4 from NSIDC, is employed as a reference data (Tschudi et al., 2019).
-The daily sea-ice motion vectors are retrieved based on a block tracking method from sequential imagery using multiple sensors, including the Scanning Multichannel Microwave Radiometer (SMMR), Special Sensor Microwave/Imager (SSM/I), Special Sensor Microwave Imager and Sounder (SSMIS), Advanced Microwave Scanning Radiometer-Earth Observing System (AMSR-E) - 190 and Advanced Very-High-Resolution Radiometer (AVHRR).
-In summer, when most sensors failed to retrieve ice motion, the ice motion vectors in the Antarctic are mainly derived from wind speed estimates and wind speed estimates.
-The ice motion derived from multi-sources were merged using optimal interpolation (Isaaks and Srivastava, 1989).
+In order to attribute possible reasons for biases in sea-ice thickness, the sea-ice motion data set known as the Polar Pathfinder Daily Sea Ice Motion Vector version 4 from NSIDC is employed as reference data (Tschudi et al., 2019).
+The daily sea-ice motion vectors are retrieved based on a block tracking method from sequential imagery using multiple sensors, including the Scanning Multichannel Microwave Radiometer (SMMR), Special Sensor Microwave Imager (SSM/I), Special Sensor Microwave Imager/Sounder (SS-MIS), Advanced Microwave Scanning Radiometer for Earth Observing System (AMSR-E) and Advanced Very High Resolution Radiometer (AVHRR).
+In summer, when most sensors failed to retrieve ice motion, the ice motion vectors in the Antarctic are mainly derived from wind speed estimates.
+The ice motion derived from multiple sources was merged using optimal interpolation (Isaaks and Srivastava, 1989).
 In this paper, the monthly sea-ice motion vectors were acquired from the daily ice motion vectors.

-195 Based on the comparison with independent buoy observations in the Weddell Sea, Schwegmann et al. (2011) indicated that NSIDC sea-ice motion vectors underestimate the meridional and zonal sea-ice velocity by 26.3% and 100%, respectively.
+Based on the comparison with independent buoy observations in the Weddell Sea, Schwegmann et al. (2011) indicated that NSIDC sea-ice motion vectors underestimate the meridional and zonal sea-ice velocities by 26.3 % and 100 %, respectively.
 Following Haumann et al. (2016), we use a simple correction for the NSIDC sea-ice motion vectors by multiplying the meridional speed by 1.357 and the zonal speed by 2.000.